Sup2point0/Assort/Yu-Gi-Oh/thoughts/archetypes.md

 I’m gonna be real, Spright is a pretty boring and uncreative archetype.
 Like, love the name and art, but its playstyle is just... ass.
 Free Special Summons.
 From the Grave too, and during the opponent’s turn.
 Search cards.
 Negates.
 Boost ATK if needed.

-I think the main problem with the archetype is that it doesn’t have any kind of boss monster at all ([Gigantic Spright](~) may be the ace, but it’s nowhere near a boss), which makes it heavily reliant on generic bosses and negates.
+I think the main problem with the archetype is that it doesn’t have any kind of boss monster at all ([Gigantic Spright<sup>↗</sup>](https://yugipedia.com/wiki/Gigantic_Spright) may be the ace, but it’s nowhere near a boss), which makes it heavily reliant on generic bosses and negates.
 If you analyse its design it’s just designed purely to win, not even have fun or do cool stuff.
 Which is one of the things I have the most.

 <br>